greenonline/Z80_Playground/README.md

 Using the Wayback machine I managed to get hold of some PDFs of the schematic diagrams for v1.1 and v.1.2, and some additional software, see the section **Wayback data** below.

 While I couldn't find any PDFs of the v1.0 schematic digram, I did manage to get some screenshots of the v1.0 schematic digram, from a video.
-See section **Screenshots** below.
+See the section **Screenshots** below.

 From the schematic diagrams, using KiCAD 6, I managed to recreate the schematics and the PCB, for v1.2.